Gavin1937/MoonRegistration/BUILDING.md

 > vcpkg will download and build opencv4 for your machine, so it will take a while.

-> Note: Util March 24, 2024, vcpkg only have opencv version 4.8.0.
+> Note: Until March 24, 2024, vcpkg only have opencv version 4.8.0.
 Which means you cannot use HOUGH_CIRCLE_ALT algorithm for MoonDetect module ([learn more here](#about-opencv-versions--modules)).
 Checkout [this manifest file](https://github.com/microsoft/vcpkg/blob/master/ports/opencv4/vcpkg.json) for the latest version.

 1. Setup vcpkg